adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 [![Traefik Dashboard](traefik-dashboard.png)](traefik-dashboard.png)

-This allow to validate that `auth` and `ip` middelwares are working properly.
+In the meantime, it allows us to validate that `auth` and `ip` middelwares are working properly.

 #### Forbidden troubleshooting